vaneEmy/blog/content/post/firstStepRuby.md

 +++

 I want to share how to create a web application with Ruby.
-Nevertheless, before we can start to create our amazing project, we require the following dependencies....
-So, lets start with our recipe book!
+Nevertheless, before we can start to create our amazing project, We require rbenv and Sinatra gem ....
+So, let's start with our recipe book!

 ###  Installation
 1.  **rbenv** Help us management of multiply Ruby environments.
 In our terminal, run the following commands